 We are accomplished in guiding clients through certificate of need or change of ownership processes and can ably address regulators’ concerns.
 Duane Morris attorneys assist clients through the complete application process, including developing information to satisfy the agency’s review factors (need, character and competence, and financial stability) and negotiating difficult issues with regulatory authorities.
 Our goal is to obtain the requisite approval for our clients in the shortest time possible.
 Among our attorneys are former state officials who know what state regulators require and, just as significant, how regulators prefer to work through these applications.

 Post-acute care providers must ensure the privacy and security of residents’ health information under HIPAA and state law.
 The cybersecurity of health information is an increasing concern as long-term and post-acute care providers exchange information with hospitals and other providers, and as residents and providers use mobile and other health technology platforms.
 The firm’s healthcare group has extensive experience assisting clients in complying with the laws and best practices governing the privacy and security of health information to reduce the risk of a violation or security incident, as well as promptly responding to incidents, including breaches.

 Duane Morris attorneys draw upon their knowledge and experience to provide a range of advice and counsel to our healthcare clients.
-We serve as outside general counsel to individual providers and trade associations alike.
+We serve as counsel to individual providers and trade associations alike.
 This gives us the insight to develop creative solutions to problems faced by our clients.
 Many of our healthcare lawyers have direct experience working in the healthcare industry, giving us a firsthand perspective on what is needed to succeed and how best to accomplish transactions, navigate regulatory frameworks and manage litigation-related situations.